email linkedin

 Greenhouse Gas Emission Regulations

-In 2021, Canada completed a mid-term evaluation of the appropriateness of its standards for model years 2022 to 2025 under the Passenger Car and Light Truck GHG Emission Regulations.
+In 2021, Canada completed a mid-term evaluation of the appropriateness of its standards for model years 2022 to 2025 under the “Passenger Automobile and Light Truck GHG Emission Regulations.”
 Further, Canada is working with both the United States and the State of California to develop future light-duty vehicle (LDV) GHG regulations that align with the most stringent LDV GHG tailpipe regulations in the United States, whether at the federal or state level.
-In March 2022, Canada published the 2030 Emissions Reduction Plan with a commitment to develop regulations to achieve 100% of new LDVs as zero-emissions vehicles (ZEVs) by 2035, with interim targets of at least 20% in 2026 and at least 60% in 2030.
+The 2030 Emissions Reduction Plan makes a commitment to develop regulations to make 100% of new LDVs zero-emissions vehicles (ZEVs) by 2035, with interim targets of at least 20% in 2026 and at least 60% in 2030.

-In 2023, Canada developed a regulatory framework for the transition of the MHDV sector to ZEVs to reduce emissions.
+Canada also developed a regulatory framework for the transition of the MHDV sector to ZEVs to reduce emissions.
 The framework included a technical readiness assessment and consultations with industry.
 Canada maintained awareness of strategies undertaken in other jurisdictions, including individual provinces and the United States.
-Canada is also examining several proposed U.S. EPA rulemakings — the “Greenhouse Gas Emissions Standards for Heavy-Duty Vehicles – Phase 3” and “Multi-Pollutant Emissions Standards for Model Years 2027 and Later Light-Duty and Medium-Duty Vehicles” — in accordance with its commitment to align with the most stringent emission standards in North America.
+Canada is also examining several proposed EPA rulemakings — the “Greenhouse Gas Emissions Standards for Heavy-Duty Vehicles — Phase 3” and “Multi-Pollutant Emissions Standards for Model Years 2027 and Later Light-Duty and Medium-Duty Vehicles” — in accordance with its commitment to align with the most stringent emission standards in North America.

 Hydrogen Strategy for Canada